 Participants who are unable to receive the first injection for any reason will be terminated from the study.
-If the reason is due to HIV infection or pregnancy, refer to Section 5.17 and 5.19, respectively.
+If the reason is due to HIV infection or pregnancy, refer to Section 5.21 and 5.23, respectively.

-5.16 Planned Unblinding of Study Participants
+5.20 Planned Unblinding of Study Participants

-When the last participant on the active study product arm completes their Week 41 visit, and when all corresponding procedures at the HPTN SDMC, LC, and LOC have been completed, the study will be unblinded.
+When the last participant on the active study product arm in Cohort 2 completes his or her Week 41 visit (Cohort 2), and when key study procedures at the HPTN SDMC, LC, and LOC have been completed, both cohorts will be unblinded.
 Participants will be unblinded at their next study visit following final confirmation from the HPTN SDMC that all corresponding unblinding procedures have been completed.
 Participants in the placebo arm will no longer be required to complete any further follow-up visits once they have been unblinded.
 Active study product arm participants will complete their follow-up per the appropriate Schedule of Evaluations and Procedures.